MotusWTS/sensorgnome-guide-v1/Change_WiFi_Settings_RPi.md

 4. To navigate through your SensorGnome's storage, you can use either of frames 2 or 3 but note only frame 3 shows files (frame 2 is for navigation only!).
-5. Navigate to the 'root' of the Sensorgnome, either by clicking on the folder '/' in frame 2 or by clicking the '..' folder in frame 3 until you can no longer navigate further.
+5. Navigate to the 'root' of the SensorGnome, either by clicking on the folder '/' in frame 2 or by clicking the '..' folder in frame 3 until you can no longer navigate further.
 6. From this location, navigate to the following folder: “boot” /